ChongruiYang/Macro_Economics_Notes/README.md

 # Macro_and_Spatial_Economics_Notes
-The materials of Macroeconomics in Ph.D Study, also, please do not enter economic research if you want to get an Econ PHD position, it is toxic and run away!
+The materials of Macroeconomics in Ph.D Study, also, please do not take economic research seriously if you still want to get an Econ Ph.D position, it is toxic and run away!

 # Useful Materials Link: